 Beginning October 1, 2001, with the adoption of accounting standard (SFAS 142), the Company no longer amortizes goodwill or indefinite life intangible assets, but continues to amortize software at its expected useful life.
-TeamStaff will also continue to review annually its goodwill and other intangible assets for possible impairment or loss of value.
-The Company determined that no impairment of goodwill or intangible assets existed as of the date of adoption or when it retested goodwill and intangible assets at September 30, 2002.
+TeamStaff continues to review its goodwill and other intangible assets for possible impairment or loss of value at least annually or more frequently upon the occurrence of an event or when circumstances indicate that a reporting unit's carrying amount is greater than its fair value.